 The Language Flagship

 The Language Flagship is a national effort to change the way Americans learn languages.
-We offer language programs at schools across the United States for undergraduate students in critical languages such as Arabic, Chinese, Hindi Urdu, Korean, Persian, Portuguese, Russian, Swahili, and Turkish.
-In an effort to build language proficiency for all U.S. students, we also support K–12 language programs and curriculum development to improve opportunities for U.S. students to pursue language education.
+We offer language programs at schools across the United States for undergraduate students in critical languages such as multiple African languages, Arabic, Chinese, Hindi, Urdu, Korean, Persian, Portuguese, Russian, Swahili, and Turkish.

-Designed as a network of programs, the Flagship community is made up of 31 Flagship programs at 22 institutions of higher education, and 7 Overseas Flagship Centers.
-Programs are led by nationally-recognized leaders and innovators in language education.
-Each Flagship Center is unique.
-All Flagship Centers have programs for undergraduate students, and all share the goal of educating students in the languages and cultures of the world.
+Designed as a network of programs, the Flagship community is made up of 31 Flagship programs at 24 institutions of higher education, and 7 Overseas Flagship Centers.
+Programs are led by nationally recognized leaders and innovators in language education.
+Flagship institutions are forming connections with K-12 programs nationwide to promote language education at all levels.

 The Language Flagship is sponsored by the National Security Education Program (NSEP) which was created by Congress in 1991 to address the need to increase the ability of Americans to communicate and compete globally by knowing languages and cultures of other countries.
 NSEP recognizes that the scope of national security has expanded to include not only the traditional concerns of protecting and promoting American well-being, but also the new challenges of a global society, including sustainable development, environmental degradation, global disease and hunger, population growth and migration, and economic competitiveness.